sbt/sbt-avro/README.rst

 Example
 -------

 For example, if you want to change the Java type of the string elements in the schema, you can add the following lines to your ``build.sbt`` file::

-    (stringType in avroConfig) := "String"
+    (stringType in AvroConfig) := "String"

 Tasks